OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/windchillrv&s.md

 This issue can be resolved by applying any of the following approaches:

-1. Add/Edit workflow transition XML in mapping configuration of space.vars.SITENAME
+1. Add/Edit workflow transition XML in mapping configuration of <code class="expression">space.vars.SITENAME</code>
 2. Change the workflow configuration for the failed state in Windchill RV&S for sync user

-**1. Add/Edit workflow transition XML in mapping configuration of space.vars.SITENAME**
+**1. Add/Edit workflow transition XML in mapping configuration of <code class="expression">space.vars.SITENAME</code>**

 Click [Workflow Transition](../integrate/mapping-configuration.md#workflow-transition) to learn when and how to configure workflow transition XML mapping.
-With this option, space.vars.SITENAME makes the required intermediate status transition automatically as per the transition(s) configuration on the end system.
+With this option, <code class="expression">space.vars.SITENAME</code> makes the required intermediate status transition automatically as per the transition(s) configuration on the end system.

 **2. Change workflow configuration in Windchill RV&S**